SUV fleeing police crashes near Lollapalooza, CPD says

 When the vehicle took off a second time, police say the car soon crashed.

-Officers removed two people from the vehicle.
+Officers removed and arrested two people from the vehicle.
 Authorities also recovered drugs and weapons from inside the car.

 The annual 4-day concert at Grant Park kicked off Thursday with safety top of mind for many.
 The festival runs through Sunday.